UniversityOfPlymouth-Electronics/Quartus21_Ubuntu/README.md

 ### Fixing NativeLink

 Quartus can launch Questa from the context of your active project.
-Although you can now run Questa from the command line, you might find it does not launch from within Quartus.
+Although you can now run Questa from the command line, you might find it does not launch from within Quartus (`Tools->Run Simulation Tool->RTL Simulation`).

-The first thing you need to do is Quartus where the Questa simulator is located.
+The first thing you need to do is tell Quartus where the Questa simulator is located.

-In Quartus, select Tools->Options->EDA Tools Options, and specify the folder where vsim is located.
+In Quartus, select `Tools->Options->EDA Tools Options`, and specify the folder where vsim is located.

 <figure>
 <img src="./img/quartus_eda.png" width="600px">
 <figcaption>Course Icon</figcaption>
 </figure>

-However, unless you launch Quartus from the correct folder, this does not seem to work.
+However, unless you launch Quartus from the correct folder, this still does not seem to work.
+This seems to be related to checking the license file.

-From the command line, you can run Quartus one statement using the following:
+From the command line, you can fix this by running Quartus as follows:

 ```bash
 bash -c "cd $QROOT/quartus/bin && ./quartus"